HL7/VhDir/pages/_includes/guidance.md

-## Definitions, Interpretations and Requirements common to all US Core actors
+## Definitions, Interpretations and Requirements common to all Validated Healthcare Directory  actors
 {:.no_toc}

-This section outlines important definitions and interpretations used in the US Core IG.
+This section outlines important definitions and interpretations used in the Validated Healthcare Directory IG.
 The conformance verbs used are defined in [FHIR Conformance Rules].

 ---